 Chinese II continues to develop the oral skills with added emphasis on reading and writing skills.
 Expansion of vocabulary and grammatical structures continues.
-Culturally related actives of selected Chinese speaking countries or regions will be explored.
+Culturally related practices of selected Chinese speaking countries or regions will be explored.
 The expected outcome of this course is developing novice high - intermediate low proficiency.
 This course is conducted in Chinese a significant amount of time.
-NOTE: Chinese III H is NOT offered at the High School (9th and 10th grade) campuses.